 Though indigenous to North America, turkey became a traditional part of Christmas dinner in many parts of northern Italy after Spanish traders brought domesticated birds to Europe.
 Rotolo di tacchino ai funghi (stuffed turkey breast roulade) makes an impressive—but also quick and easy—Christmas dinner main dish.

 For this alternative to a whole bird, pounded turkey breasts get layered with slices of ham, sautéed mushrooms, and Parmigiano-Reggiano cheese, then rolled and secured before being browned and simmered atop chopped vegetables.Continue to 5 of 7 below.

 Crisp-fried morsels of dough covered in honey and colorful sprinkles, struffoli are an essential part of a traditional Naples-style Christmas feast.

 Scented with orange and lemon, the dough bakes to an airy puff coated with a sweet honey glaze and decorative candied fruit.
 Arranged in the shape of a wreath or piled into a pyramid to look like a Christmas tree, struffoli add a decorative touch to your table as well.

-Panettone, the most well-known of all Italian Christmas treats, is a light, fluffy, yeasted cake studded with candied fruit.
-It hails from Milan but by now is ubiquitous throughout Italy and Italian communities around the world.
-It can be challenging and time-consuming to make, but this recipe is a somewhat simplified version.
+Panettone, perhaps the most widely recognized of the Italian Christmas treats, is a light, fluffy yeast cake studded with candied fruit and raisins.
+It originated in Milan but is now commonplace throughout Italy and in Italian communities around the world.
+Classic recipes can be challenging and time-consuming, but this modern take simplifies the process.